ComputeCanada/DC-shell_automation/README.md

 --

-###SLIDE 1 & 2: Cathedral vs Bazaar / Linux Flavours
+###SLIDE 1, 2, & 3: Two things / Cathedral vs Bazaar / Linux Flavours
 Take a moment here to share a brief history of GNU-Linux.
 Core points:

+1. Things to keep in mind
 1. How GNU-Linux Started (Richard Stallman)
 2. How it developed (Eric S. Raymond)
 3. Where it is now (Linux Flavours)